-USCIS generally adjudicates SIJ petitions within 180 days.
+The Trafficking Victims Protection and Reauthorization Act of 2008 provides that SIJ petitions be adjudicated by USCIS within 180 days.
 The 180-day timeframe begins on the Notice of Action (Form I-797) receipt date.
 If the petitioner has not submitted sufficient evidence to establish his or her eligibility for SIJ classification, the clock stops the day USCIS sends a request for additional evidence and resumes the day USCIS receives the requested evidence from the petitioner.

 The 180-day timeframe applies only to the initial adjudication of the SIJ petition.
 The requirement does not extend to the adjudication of any motion or appeal filed after a denial of a SIJ petition.

 USCIS has discretion to interview SIJ petitioners for the purposes of adjudicating the SIJ petition.
 USCIS recognizes the vulnerable nature of SIJ petitioners and generally conducts interviews of SIJ petitioners only when an interview is deemed necessary.
 USCIS conducts a full review of the petition and supporting evidence to determine whether an interview may be warranted.
 USCIS generally does not require an interview if the record contains sufficient information and evidence to approve the petition without an in-person assessment.
 However, USCIS retains the discretion to interview SIJ petitioners for the purposes of adjudicating the SIJ petition, as appropriate.